-Amex Alloys Private Limited ('AAPL or the Company') was incorporated in India as a Private Limited Company under the Companies Act, 1956 on December 26, 2003.
+Amex Alloys Private Limited ('AAPL or the Company') was incorporated in India as a Private Limited Company under the Companies Act, 1956 on 26 December 2003.
 The Company is a subsidiary of Swelect Energy System Limited, ('SESL').
 The Company is primarily engaged in manufacturing and trading of sale of machine Iron and alloy castings, patterns from its manufacturing Unit located at Coimbatore, Tamil Nadu.

-The financial statements were authorized for issue in accordance with a resolution of the directors on 25th May 2022.
+The financial statements were authorized for issue in accordance with a resolution of the directors on 29 May 2023.

-2 Significant accounting policies:
+2 Significant accounting policies and Statement of compliance